Trenton, New Jersey: Public transportation

 The Greater Mercer Transportation Management Association offers service on the Route 130 Connection between the Trenton Transit Center and the South Brunswick warehouse district with stops along the route including Hamilton train station, Hamilton Marketplace, Hightstown and East Windsor Town Center Plaza.

 Media

 Trenton is served by two daily newspapers, The Times and The Trentonian, and a monthly advertising magazine, "The City" Trenton N.E.W.S..
 Radio station WKXW and Top 40 WPST are also licensed to Trenton.
 Defunct periodicals include the Trenton True American.
 A local television station, WPHY-CD TV-25, serves the Trenton area.

-Trenton is officially part of the Philadelphia television market but some local pay TV operators also carry stations serving the New York City market.
+Trenton is part of the Philadelphia television market but some local TV operators also carry stations serving the New York City market.
 While it is its own radio market, many Philadelphia and New York stations are easily receivable.